mstksg/inCode/copy/entries/kmeans.md

 We just have to be careful to not move the centroid if there is no points assigned to it, otherwise we'd be dividing by 0.

-Notice there's also something a little weird going on with `closestIx`.
+Notice there's also something a little subtle going on with `closestIx`, which exposes a bit of the awkwardness with working with type-level numbers in Haskell today.
 The type of `V.minIndex` is:

 ```haskell
 V.minIndex :: forall a n.
 Ord a => Vector (n + 1) a -> Finite (n + 1)